 The interview will also test your ability to speak and understand English at the required level.
 If there are technical problems with the video link and you cannot hear properly, please make sure you point this out.

-A report on the interview will then be sent to the Entry Clearance Officer or Immigration Officer processing your visa application.
+A report on the interview will then be sent to the Immigration Officer processing your visa application.